tynsoltys/ld-app/README.md

 #### Things to check out:

-1. 💌 First, send me a message.. the expected behaviour is to receive a pop-up note with your message. _👉 Note that these are going to a DB and I am going to read them so be nice, but do feel free to provide live feedback! ❤️_
+1. 💌 First, send me a message.. the expected behaviour is to receive a pop-up note with your message. 👉 _These will get stored in your DB_
 2. 🖱 Added a couple of lil microinteractions (I know I wasn't supposed to do this but this girl's gotta have fun 🎉).
 3. 🎨 Check out the CSS used to recolour the logdna logo to match the mockup (now I'm just flexing 💪).